vitaliibpro/vitaliibpro/README.md

 ## Hi there 👋

-I'm a software engineer and project manager with +15 years of experience in IT.
+- I'm a software engineer and project manager with +15 years of experience in IT.
-I'm based in Ukraine.
+- I'm based in Ukraine.
+- I'm currently working on building a web agency

 <!--
 **vitaliibpro/vitaliibpro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.